-In accordance with the GA, partners will have the obligation to communicate and disseminate the project and its results to the public, adhering to specific provisions for dissemination (dissemination restrictions) outlined in both the GA and the CA.
+In accordance with the GA, partners have the obligation to communicate and disseminate the project and its results to the public, adhering to specific provisions for dissemination (dissemination restrictions) outlined in both the GA and the CA.

-Deliverables marked as public will be available as downloads on the project website, after receiving approval from the Management and Quality Plan (D6.1) and the European Commission.
+Deliverables marked as public are available as downloads on the project website, after receiving approval from the Management and Quality Plan (D6.1) and the European Commission.
 Dissemination and communication of results from deliverables classified as either confidential or restricted require approval from the consortium or the involved partners prior to release.

-To ensure effective communication and dissemination of the project results, partners will have specific responsibilities, as defined below:
+To ensure effective communication and dissemination of the project results, partners have specific responsibilities, as defined below:

-- All partners will dedicate efforts to communication and dissemination activities through the channels and tools outlined in the project's communication plan. - The dissemination lead (F6S) will support partners in implementing these activities. - All partners will be responsible for providing content related to their project activities for use in different channels, including blog posts on the project website. - The development of the project newsletters will be the responsibility of F6S, with partners providing information and content related to their project activities. - The management of social media networks will be the responsibility of F6S. - All partners will be responsible for actively interacting with the project's social media networks. - All partners will be responsible for reporting their communication and dissemination activities.
+- All partners dedicate efforts to communication and dissemination activities through the channels and tools outlined in the project's communication plan. - The dissemination lead (F6S) supports partners in implementing these activities. - All partners are responsible for providing content related to their project activities for use in different channels, including blog posts on the project website. - The development of the project newsletters is the responsibility of F6S, with partners providing information and content related to their project activities. - The management of social media networks is the responsibility of F6S. - All partners are responsible for actively interacting with the project's social media networks. - All partners are responsible for reporting their communication and dissemination activities.